FJNel/book-project/api/api-docs.md

 *Security note: If the supplied email or CAPTCHA token does not match the pending request, the API returns the same error as an invalid or expired token.*

+#### Validation & Edge Cases

+- Validation errors return `400 Validation Error` with details in the `errors` array.
+- CAPTCHA failures return `400` with a descriptive error message.

 #### Email Content

 - **Subject:** `Your Book Project account has been disabled`